Currency Value: Understanding and Navigating Exchange Rates

 Cryptocurrencies are from the outside, in.
 Governments cannot affect the price of bitcoin, because it the price is dictated by what people think it should be worth, and how widely accepted it is in society.

-In recent years, many people have shifted their attention away from cryptocurrencies and back to fiat currencies.
 This shift occurred because the cryptocurrency industry struggled to offer the stability that many individuals were seeking.
 However, the concepts of blockchain and decentralised currency continue to be important - and could potentially experience a surge in popularity in the near future.